 When you are planning on painting the exterior of your home, preparation is the key for success.
 It can make the difference between your paint job lasting a decade versus 1-2 years.
 If you don’t prepare properly, you can look forward to spending more money and time to fix problems that could have been avoided with a little patience and knowledge.

-For steel or aluminum siding, rust and corrosion must be remove with steel wool or sandpaper.
+6. For steel or aluminum siding, rust and corrosion must be removed with steel wool or sandpaper.
 Bare steel needs to be primed right away.

 The type of siding on your home will determine the type of primer you use.
 Primer is important for a number of reasons: